 How to Grow and Care for Easter Lilies

 The Easter lily is a perennial bulb forever associated with the Easter holiday.
-Find out from the garden experts at HGTV how to replant Easter lily bulbs and how to keep the blooms coming.
+Get Easter lily care tips including how to replant Easter lily bulbs outside and how to keep the blooms coming.

 Easter Lily Flower

 Easter lily (Lilium longiflorum) is a popular spring potted plant, but it also makes a fantastic addition to a perennial border, white garden or cutting garden.
 Most Easter lily hybrids grow to 36 inches tall.
 Mature, healthy plants can open 12 to 15 flowers.
 This variety is 'White American.'

 The Easter lily that graces your home each spring is steeped in tradition.
 There's the tradition of a flower that symbolizes purity and new life, an echo of the spring season and the religious holiday.
 But there's also a lesser known tradition that centers on a small part of the West Coast running from Point St. George, California, to Brookings-Harbor, Oregon.
 In that sliver of land, tucked between giant redwoods and the Pacific Ocean, 95 percent of the world's Easter lily bulbs are grown on a handful of family farms.

 Native to three southern islands in Japan, Easter lilies arrived on the West Coast as bulbs tucked into the suitcase of a World War I soldier, who went on to become one of the region's top lily bulb growers.
 It takes 1,000 days for an Easter lily bulb to reach the 7-inch size that's sold to greenhouses for spring sales.